Ruk33/form-validation/README.md

 Suported validations
 -
 ###Equal
-The field, must be equal to...
+The field must be equal to...

 ####Example
 ```javascript